mahfuzmahadi/adminmastering/README.md

 Authentication

     To use the authentication feature, you can register a new account or use the default admin account:
-    Email: admin@example.com
+    Email: mahfuzurmahadi@gmail.com
-    Password: password
+    Password: 123456789
 Image Management

     To manage images, log in to the admin panel and navigate to the "Images" section.
-Here you can upload new images, edit existing ones, and delete them.
+    Here you can upload new images,
+    edit existing ones, and delete them.

 Blog Posting

     To create a new blog post, log in to the admin panel and navigate to the "Blog" section.
     Here you can create a new post, edit existing ones, and delete them.

 Sending Emails

     To send emails from the admin panel, navigate to the "Mail" section and compose a new email.
     You can specify the recipient, subject, and body of the email, and even attach files.
     Credits

 <h1>This project was created by <a href="https://github.com/mahfuzmahadi" target="_blank"> Mahfuzur Rahman </a></h1>